-The Restoration Fees applies for Tatami Mats and Door Paper, and are non-refundable (if applicable) Pet deposit of about \$500 is non-refundable
+The Restoration fee varies and covers Tatami Mats and Shoji Doors (rice paper) and is reimbursable (if applicable).
+Pet deposit of \$500-\$1000 is non-refundable

 Common Additional Costs:

 - Cell Phones - \$80-\$120 per phone per month is common from local carriers such as Softbank/AU - Cable/Internet - \$44-\$150/month - New household set-up items (cleaning supplies, food, toiletries, furniture, sundries, etc.) - Pet fees - Highly variable but expect hundreds to thousands when including such as airline fees, kennel costs, vet immunizations, quarantine stay at Paws and Claws, vet visit in Sasebo - Waiting on correct allotments to catch up to Service Member's pay (correct COLA, Sea Pay, TLA repays)